 Compliance Committee

-1. The Compliance Committee shall assist the Council in carrying out its functions and responsibility to exercise control over activities in the Area as provided for under Part XI of the Convention.
-[The Compliance Committee shall exercise its functions in accordance with the guidance and directives established by the Council.]
+1. The Compliance Committee shall assist the Council in carrying out its responsibility to exercise control over activities in the Area for the purpose of securing compliance, as provided for under Part XI of the Convention and the Agreement and the rules, regulations and procedures of the Authority.
+[The Compliance Committee shall exercise its functions in accordance with the guidance and directives adopted by the Council.]

-2. Without limiting the powers and functions conferred upon another organ of the Authority, the Compliance Committee shall, inter alia:
+2. [Without limiting the powers and functions conferred upon another organ of the Authority, the Compliance Committee shall assist the Council to ensure compliance with and enforcement of the rules, regulations and procedures of the Authority as well as the terms and conditions of Exploitation Contracts, through, inter alia:

 (a) investigate allegations of possible instances of Contractor non-compliance;

-(b) take action to secure compliance by Contractors with their Exploitation Contracts;

 (c) examine complaints under regulation 101 and making any recommendations to the Council;

-(d) make recommendations to the Council for the issue of emergency orders and appropriate penalties in accordance with Section 3 of this Part, without prejudice to the competence of the Commission under article 165, paragraph 2 (k), of the Convention;] and
+[(d) taken action to secure compliance by Contractors with their Exploitation Contracts and, where expressly mandated to do so by the rules, regulations and procedures of the Authority or by direction of the Council, take compliance and enforcement measures directly; and make recommendations to the Council for the issue of emergency orders, without prejudice to the competence of the Commission under article 165, paragraph 2 (k), of the Convention, and appropriate penalties in accordance with Section 3 of this part;] and

 [(e) undertake in collaboration with the Secretary-General compliance promotion activities to promote understanding of and compliance with the rules, regulations and procedures of the Authority and Exploitation Contracts, including dissemination of best practice arising from inspection activities.]

-3. Within 3 months of the end of the Calendar Year the Committee shall complete an annual inspection, compliance and enforcement report, together with a non-technical summary, and submit the report and summary to the Council for its consideration.
+3. Within 3 months of the end of the Calendar Year the Committee shall complete an annual [inspection,] compliance and enforcement report, together with a non-technical summary, and submit the report and summary to the Council for its consideration.

-4. The report shall include details of any regulatory action taken by a Sponsoring State or States as advised in writing to the Chief Inspector or Secretary-General [Council/Committee], any corrective action undertaken by a Contractor, and any recommendations as to any enforcement action to be taken by the Council to which regulation 100, paragraph 2 refers.
-The report shall also include any findings and recommendations arising from inspections that may contribute to the development of Good Industry Practice, Best Environmental Practices, and Best Available Techniques.
+4. The report shall include details of any regulatory action taken by a Sponsoring State or States as communicated in writing to the Chief Inspector or Secretary-General [Council/Committee], any corrective action undertaken by a Contractor, and any recommendations as to any enforcement action to be taken by the Council to which regulation 100, paragraph 2 refers.
+[The report shall also include any findings and recommendations arising from inspections that may contribute to the development of Good Industry Practice, Best Environmental Practices, and Best Available Techniques.]

 5. The Secretary-General shall make publicly available a copy of the Committee’s report and summary on the Authority’s website, with any Confidential Information redacted.

 [6.
-The [Chief Inspector of the Authority] shall report to and be accountable to the Committee [, without prejudice to the supervisory role of the Legal and Technical Commission under article 165 of the Convention].]
+The Chief Inspector of the Authority shall report to the Committee and be accountable to the Council, without prejudice to the supervisory role of the Legal and Technical Commission under article 165 of the Convention.]

 [7.
-The [Council][Committee] shall develop and implement a public complaints procedure to facilitate reporting to the Authority by any person or entity of any concerns about activities in the Area.]
+The [Committee] shall develop a public complaints procedure to facilitate reporting to the Authority by any person or entity of any concerns about activities in the Area, and shall submit such procedure to the Council for approval.]